 Contact Our Los Angeles Pregnancy Discrimination Lawyers

 At Yadegar, Minoofar & Soleymani LLP, our Los Angeles pregnancy discrimination lawyers are here to help.
 We will hold employers who violate pregnant employee rights accountable for their actions.
-Call us today at (310) 919-0091 for a free consultation.
+Call us today at (310) 499-0140 for a free evaluation.
 You can also fill out our online confidential contact form.
 We will address your legal concerns and fight aggressively to protect your employment rights.